 Who Should Be Notified Directly of Your Change of Address?

 Ideally, you’ll want to use mail forwarding as a safety net to cover anyone you forget to notify directly.
-In the long run, you’ll want to provide your updated address to any people or businesses sending you mail before your mail forwarding expires.
+In the long run, you’ll want to provide your updated forward mailing address to any people or businesses sending you mail before your mail forwarding expires.

-Notify these contacts and services directly by changing your address via an online account or customer service contact:
+Notify these contacts and services directly by changing your mailing address via an online account or customer service contact: